 During the first year of study, all students will take the same set of courses.
 During the second year, students can select from the following options:

 Students taking the thesis track will be required to take a second research course during their second residency.

-Students taking the course-based track will be able to continue their studies online during the second year, choosing from a suite of electives designed to appeal to students in all three Humanitarian Studies’ graduate programs.
+Students taking the course-based track will be able to continue their studies online during the second year, choosing from a suite of electives designed to appeal to students in all four Humanitarian Studies’ graduate programs.